Funny or Die

 Funny or Die, Inc. is a comedy video website and production company owned by Henry R. Muñoz III that was founded by Will Ferrell, Adam McKay, Mark Kvamme, and Chris Henchy on April 12, 2007.
 The website contained exclusive material from a regular staff of in-house writers, producers and directors, and occasionally from a number of famous contributors, including Judd Apatow, James Franco, and Norm Macdonald.
-The associated production company continues to make television shows, including truTV's Billy on the Street, Comedy Central's @midnight, and Zach Galifianakis' web series Between Two Ferns.
+The associated production company continues to make television shows, including TruTV's Billy on the Street, Comedy Central's @midnight, and Zach Galifianakis' web series Between Two Ferns.

-Many videos on the site featured well-known actors (examples include Nina Dobrev, Steve Carell, Charlie Sheen, Ryan Gosling, Patrick Stewart, Daniel Radcliffe, Sophia Bush, Mila Kunis, AnnaSophia Robb, Hilary Duff, Adam West, James Van Der Beek, Jim Carrey, Lance Reddick, Ariel Winter and Selena Gomez).
+Many videos on the site featured well-known actors and actresses (examples include Don Cheadle, Steve Carell, Charlie Sheen, Ryan Gosling, Patrick Stewart, Daniel Radcliffe, Sophia Bush, Mila Kunis, AnnaSophia Robb, Hilary Duff, Adam West, James Van Der Beek, Jim Carrey, Lance Reddick, Ariel Winter and Selena Gomez).
 Michael Kvamme, an aspiring young comedian who is also the son of Mark Kvamme, the venture capitalist who funded Funny or Die, came up with a concept for a new kind of comedy site, and the site was developed by Randy Adams.
 After the site was funded by his father, Michael Kvamme wrote a screenplay for Will Ferrell and founded Global eSports Resources in partnership with the Saudi Arabian Federation of Electronic and Intellectual Sports.

 Funny or Die launched on April 12, 2007 with the site's first video, "The Landlord".
 "The Landlord" has received over 84 million views and features Ferrell confronted by a swearing, beer-drinking two-year-old landlord.
 In June 2007, they received venture capital funding from Sequoia Capital, and in June 2008, they announced a partnership with HBO.
 On August 3, 2016, Funny or Die shut down one of its California offices, reducing its headcount by 30% to 95 employees, with the announcement coming just two months after the new CEO, Mike Farah, took office.

 Henry R. Muñoz III bought Funny or Die for an undisclosed amount.
 The acquisition was announced in Variety on May 12, 2021.
 Muñoz purchased Funny or Die from the company's former stakeholders, which included AMC Networks, WarnerMedia and Sequoia Capital.

 Online presence

-Unlike other viral video sites, members of Funny or Die are encouraged to vote on videos which they view, with the options of "Funny" or "Die".
-The video then gets a score of the total percentage of people who voted the video "Funny".
-If the video receives an 80% or greater "Funny" rating after 100,000 views, it gets an "Immortal" ranking.
-If the video receives a 20% or less "Funny" rating after 1,000 views, it is relegated to the Crypt section of the site.
+In its earlier form as a viral-video website, Funny or Die allowed members to vote on videos with the options "Funny" or "Die".
+Videos received a score based on the percentage of users who voted "Funny".
+If a video received an 80% or greater "Funny" rating after 100,000 views, it received an "Immortal" ranking.
+If a video received a 20% or lower "Funny" rating after 1,000 views, it was relegated to the Crypt section of the site.

-The Funny or Die staff can also select a rating of "Chosen One", which disables voting for a video, merely saying "Chosen One" instead.
+The Funny or Die staff could also select a rating of "Chosen One", which disabled voting for a video and displayed "Chosen One" instead.
+As of 2026, the Funny or Die website presents the company primarily as an independent comedy studio, and its library page states that its archive is being reconstructed.